sync-for-science/imaging/README.md

     multipart/related; type=application/dicom; transfer-syntax=*

 This minimum subset is designed to ensure that even a static server can participate in hosting images.
 However, additional app features become possible with more capable servers.
-Servers SHOULD support additional WADO-RS functionality and are encouraged to support:
+Servers SHOULD support additional WADO-RS functionality:
-SHOULD level requirements make sense here and can provide useful capabilities for clients when available

 * series-level retrieval
 * instance-level retrieval